How to create a One-armed Bandit online? Examples and tips

 3 ideas for Christmas marketing campaigns to capture the attention of your audiences

-For companies, Christmas represents an average of 20% of sales.
-It is therefore crucial to create distinctive Christmas marketing campaigns to capture audience’s attention and boost their sales.
+create distinctive Christmas marketing campaigns to capture the attention of their audience and boost their end-of-year sales.

-In this article, we’ll be sharing ideas for interactive formats and games to help you achieve your objectives and energize your Christmas marketing campaign.
+In this article, we’ll be sharing some ideas for interactive formats and games to help you achieve your objectives and energize your Christmas marketing campaign.

 Anticipate the festive season to optimise your campaigns